What to include in your Acknowledgments section

-Aside from who to include in your Acknowledgments section, it should also be stated that titles such as Mr, Mrs, Miss etc are not commonly included, but honorary titles such as Dr, Professor etc. are.
+- Titles and institutions: Titles such as Mr, Mrs, Miss, etc. are not commonly included, but honorary titles such as Dr, Professor, etc. are.
 The institutions of the acknowledged people are usually mentioned.

 - Dedications: In addition, work dedicated to people directly, such as those who are deceased, may be included in the Acknowledgments section, but this must be done in a certain way and the appreciation put into an open dialogue.